briankoser/sfc-listeners-guide/episodes/0404-the-retro-futurism-of-back-to-the-future.md

     context: Ben pitches two songs for the Back to the Future musical

 last_listen: 2021-03-12
-recommendation: no
+recommendation: yes
-recommendation_reason: Listen if you're a big Back to the Future fan
+recommendation_reason: Listen if you're a Back to the Future fan
 ---

 It's Back to the Future Day, the day Marty and Doc travelled to in {% work "Back to the Future II" %}.